 1) Shallow foundation

 According to Terzaghi shallow foundation are those foundation whose depth is less than or equals to the width of the foundation.
-A shallow foundation is used for small construction like two or three story Building, Temple, Wall e.t.c.
+A shallow foundation is used for small construction like two or three-story Buildings, Temple, Wall e.t.c.

-- Spread footing:- In this types of footing the base of the member transmitting the load to the soil made wider so as to distribute the load over a wider area.
+In this type of footing the base of the member transmitting the load to the soil made wider so as to distribute the load over a wider area.
 It is used where a load of the structure is transmitted by the entire wall not by column.
-From the design and construction footing can be classified as
+From the design and construction footing can be classified as,

-- Inverted arch footing:- It were used in multistoried building in an olden day.
-It is suitable for a soil having a low bearing capacity and heavy construction like a bridge, reservoir, tanks, etc.
+It were used in multistoried building in an olden day.
+It is suitable for soil having a low bearing capacity and heavy construction like a bridge, reservoir, tanks, etc.

 According to load combined footing may be rectangular if the load is uniform to bear or trapezoidal if the load is distributed unequally.